Skip to main content

 Camp Lejeune Water Contamination

 From 1953 through 1987, drinking water at U.S. Marine Corps Base Camp Lejeune in Jacksonville, North Carolina was contaminated with toxic chemicals including trichloroethylene (TCE), perchloroethylene (PCE), benzene, and vinyl chloride.
-Between 500,000 and 1 million people — service members, their families, and civilian workers — were exposed.
+More than 1 million people — service members, their families, and civilian workers — were exposed.

 Who Qualifies